kubedb/docs/docs/concepts/catalog/elasticsearch.md

 We follow this convention for naming ElasticsearchVersion crd:
 - Name format: `{Original Elasticsearch version}-{modification tag}`

 We modify original Elasticsearch docker image to support additional features like Search Guard plugin integration, custom configuration etc. and re-tag the image with v1, v2 etc. modification tag.
-An image with higher modification tag will have more feature than the images with lower modification tag.
+An image with higher modification tag will have more features than the images with lower modification tag.
 Hence, it is recommended to use ElasticsearchVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version